-Light Levels: Once your plants have been potted or repeated and watered, they will need suitable location to flourish, light is a very important element for healthy plant growth, sun loving plants require a south- south west exposure, plants that require partial sun should be grown in a east or west facing exposure.
+Light Levels: Once your plants have been repotted and watered, they will need suitable location to flourish.
+Light is a very important element for healthy plant growth.
+Sun loving plants require a south- south west exposure.
+Plants that require partial sun should be grown in a east or west facing exposure.
 If plants begin to "stretch and look leggy" light levels should be increased or if plants look wilted or burned on foliage light levels should be decreased.

-Temperature: When selecting a location to grow your plants, locate a range between 60 and 85 degrees Fahrenheit , this is the perfect temperature range for most tropical ( depending on variety and noted ) temperatures falling below 40 degrees can stop growth and possibly damage plants.
+Temperature: When selecting a location to grow your plants, locate a range between 60 and 85 degrees fahrenheit.This is the perfect temperature range for most tropicals ( depending on variety ) temperatures falling below 40 degrees can stop growth and possibly damage plants on some varieties.

-Fertilization: A regimental fertilization program is a necessity for most container- grown plants.
-We recommend a balanced water soluble fertilizer, 20 pts.
-Nitrogen, 20 pts.
-Phosphorus, 20 pts.
-Potash or 20-20-20.
-A recommended dilution is ½ tbs. to 1 gallon of water, applied once a week, to much feeding encourages insects and disease.
+Fertilization: A regimental fertilization program is a necessity for most container grown plants.
+We recommend a balanced water soluble fertilizer N-P-P. Nitrogen, 20 p Phosphorus 20 Potash or 20.
+A recommended dilution is ½ tbs. to 1 gallon of water applied once a week.
+To much feeding encourages insects and disease.

 Pruning: Pruning creates multiple off shoots and branching and thickens a plants appearance.
-If a bushy, well branched specimen is desired pinch or cut growing tips, this will create lateral branching.
-Pruning can be performed throughout the growth cycle to maintain size or fill out lose " scraggly" appearance.
-On mature specimens you should only prune after flowering or at the beginning of their growing season, so not to delay or interrupt flowering. vining plants are an exception and should be staked or trained on trellis, arbors and fences as they produce off shoots and runners on their own.
+If a bushy well branched specimen is desired pinch or cut growing tips, this will create lateral branching.
+Pruning can be performed throughout the growth cycle to maintain size or fill out loose" scraggly" appearance.
+On mature specimens you should only prune after flowering or at the beginning of their growing season so not to delay or interrupt flowering.
+Vining plants are an exception and should be staked or trained on trellis, arbors and fences as they produce off shoots and runners on their own.

 Plumerias "Cultivator Plumerias"Planting

-For container planting use a coarse, well draining potting soil, such as cactus mix or potting mix with perlite and sand.
+For container planting use a coarse, well draining potting mix with perlite or sand.
 Start with a 6″ to 10″ container or you may consider using a large container on a plant dolly once the plant is large enough to be in a larger pot to help make the job easier moving indoors as winter approaches.
-Insert the cut end down in to you potting mix 2″ firm soil around cutting and water thoroughly.
+Insert the cut end down in to you potting mix 2″ firm soil around cutting and water lightly

-Water Plumerias deeply, but infrequently, let soil dry out somewhat before watering again.
-“Plumerias do not like we feet”.
-Begin to reduce the frequency of watering in mid-October, as the cool season approaches.
-Stop watering after all the leaves have fallen and has gone dormant.
+Water plumeria deeply but infrequently.
+Let soil dry out somewhat before watering again.
+“Plumerias "do not like we feet”.
+Begin to reduce the frequency of watering in mid October.
+As the cool season approaches stop watering after all the leaves have fallen and plumeria has gone dormant.
 Resume watering in the spring as new growth begins.

-Since Plumerias are tropical and so versatile, it should not stop one who lives in cold winter climates from enjoying its unforgettable fragrances and colors.
+Since Plumerias are so versatile, it should not stop one who lives in cold winter climates from enjoying its unforgettable fragrances and colors.

-When repotting into a larger container, gently turn container over in one hand and tap bottom to release plant and root ball.
+When repotting into a larger container, gently turn container over in one hand and tap bottom to release plant and root ball as roots can be damaged easily.
 Plant in larger container or ground at same level as it was in it's original container.

 Heliconias,Bananas,Cannas,Gingers,Proteas,Passifloras, Plumerias,Tropical plants,trees,shrubs and vines.
 Planting directions.